-- A price-based unit has the option to choose cost-based startup and no-load fees.
-A price-based unit that chooses the cost-based option may specify the startup and no-load fees for each hour and update those values in real-time in accordance with the rules defined in Section 9.1 of this Manual.
+- A price-based unit has the option to choose to submit cost-based startup and no-load fees.
+A price-based unit that chooses the cost-based option may specify the startup and no-load fees for each hour and update those values in Real-time in accordance with the rules defined in Section 9.1 of this Manual.
 A priced-based unit that chooses the price based option will continue to be able to change the startup and no-load fees twice a year. - The choice between using cost-based and price-based startup and no-load fees can be made twice a year during the open enrollment window (on or before 1100 hours March 31 for the period April 1 through September 30 and on or before 1100 hours September 30 for the period October 1 through March 31).
 Period 1 is defined as the period of time beginning April 1 and ending September 30.
 Period 2 is defined as the period of time beginning October 1 and ending March 31.
-If a priced based unit chooses the cost-based startup and no-load fees option, the decision cannot be changed until the next open enrollment period takes place.
+If a priced based unit chooses the cost-based startup and no-load fees option, the decision cannot be changed until the next open enrollment period takes place. - o Resources enrolled in the ESR participation model cannot have startup and no load costs entered.